5 Fun Classroom Glow Day Ideas for 2025

-Bring out your black lights, glow sticks, glow necklaces, and glow bracelets—we're going to have an epic glow party week!
+Bring out your black lights, glow sticks, glow necklaces, and glow bracelets—we're going to have a fun glow classroom glow party week!

-Glow days at the end of the school year can be a great way to keep kids engaged and learning until the very end.
+A Glow Days Neon Classroom Transformation at the end of the school year can be a great way to keep kids engaged and learning until the very end.
 Plus, teachers can actually get some work done at work!
 Can I get an amen?!

 So, Let's start with what you will need for this glow day classroom transformation.

 First things first.
-Let's start with some glow-day activities that will surely excite your kids while engaging them in academics and fun until the very last bell rings.
+Let's start with some glow-day activities that will surely excite your kids while engaging them in academics and fun until the very last bell rings, whether this is for your 1st or 2nd grade classroom glow party.
 The following activities can work at any grade level, but they are best for early elementary students focusing on first and second grade.
 I have a glow-day resource available for you on TpT.
 You can click here for the week-long unit.
 You can also use these activities for station ideas or glow day stations.

 Make practicing literacy skills more fun with invisible ink pens.
 Most invisible ink pens come with a black light on the cap so everyone can read the writing.
 I also love to print activities like book recommendations or glow day funky tales on neon paper to bring out the glow.
 You can also use neon tape to hang papers on the wall.
 So fun!